NonGMOTrash/teralite/README.md

 ## Beta 3.0

+- added the staff
 - added arrow turrets
+- added kills counter to level completion screen
 - added speed, slowness, and regeneration status effects
 - fixed weird visual artifacts with tilemaps
 - fixed the bow being capped at 2 damage instead of 3
-- improved a few of the sound effects
+- replaced a few of the sound effects

 ### Beta 2.14 Hotfix #2 (5/23/2021)